Understanding power of attorney

 Ready to register?

-Before you start, check that you have everything you need.
+Before you start, check that you have what you'll need.

-You can choose to register online, in branch, by phone, email or post.
-To begin, please answer the question below.
+You can choose to register online, in branch, by email or post.
+To start, please answer the question below.

 Common questions